 You see, our journey, complete with its seasons of running in circles and chasing our tails, is never for naught, but instead, a life lesson to be learned.
 God is the master of using what we view as inconveniences or failures as priceless opportunities to arrive at our destination as different people!!!
 Like us, the children of Israel had some issues.
 Their forty-year desert experience is precisely what it took to get them out of Egypt and to get “Egypt” out of them!
 40 years to change a corrupt mind into a heart of integrity is worth the delay, if arriving in two weeks meant they learned nothing from their journey and remained a corrupt people living in The Promised Land on schedule.

 Sometimes, God has to “mess up” our life just long enough to change us, so that our life is one worth living.
 Dear Wholetonian, here is my question: would you rather have what you want when YOU want it?
 Or would you rather get what you want when you’re actually READY to receive it?

 Your answer will speak volumes if integrity is your ultimate goal.
 When you arrive at the place of understanding that God is smarter than you, and knew everyday of your journey before you were even created, you will embrace every frustrating failure, each unforeseen twist and turn, and every hardship as an opportunity to become everything you always desired to be.
 Then, and only then, will you possess the character that it takes to carry the blessings you desired and hold on to them forever.

 May this be your legacy … I promise, it will be worth the wait!
 The most economical path between two points is a straight line, but unfortunately dear friend, that only works on a GPS!

 Michael S. Tyrrell

 P.S.
-If you know anyone who would enjoy my weekly emails, feel free to share this link… and thanks! https://wholetones.com/subscribe
+If you know someone who would enjoy my weekly emails, feel free to share this link… and thanks! https://wholetones.com/subscribe